 If you’ve never grown a garden before, or perhaps this is the first year, we recommend doing a basic soil test (a simple pH test from your local extension office will suffice).

 Having a soil test done will ensure you don’t have any serious soil issues before getting started.
-Trust us, there’s nothing worse than spending long hours prepping your garden, starting your seeds indoors, then transplanting those starts into the garden, only to have them get stressed and have low yield due to soil deficiencies.
+Trust us, there’s nothing worse than spending long hours selecting the right seeds for your garden, prepping your garden, starting your seeds indoors, then transplanting those starts into the garden, only to have them get stressed and have low yield due to soil deficiencies.

 Soil Quality Basics